Plyply99/SilverUblue/README.md

+# Playground to test custom image builds.
+Hyprland and Niri along with needed support packages.
+Check /build_files/build.sh for the package details.
+Everything else based on the Ublue Silverblue:latest image.

 # image-template

 This repository is meant to be a template for building your own custom [bootc](https://github.com/bootc-dev/bootc) image.
 This template is the recommended way to make customizations to any image published by the Universal Blue Project.